ziutek/simple_go_wiki/README.md

         articles  []*mymy.Row
     }

     // Returns list of articles for list.kt template.
-We don't create
+We don't create map
-    // map because it is to expensive work.
-Instead, we provide indexes to id
+    // because it is to expensive work.
+Instead, we provide raw query result
-    // and title fields, and raw query result. func getArticleList() *ArticleList {
+    // and indexes to id and title fields. func getArticleList() *ArticleList {
         rows, res, err := artlist_stmt.ExecAC()
         if mysqlError(err) {